9th - 12th grades

 Course Fee: $650

-In unity with all other Esprit students, biology students will engage in a focused nature study of cultivated crops (Fall), the weather and climate (Winter), and insects (Spring).
+In unity with all other Esprit students, chemistry students will engage in a focused nature study of reptiles (Fall), brooks, rivers, and oceans (Winter), and garden flowers and weeds (Spring).
 Nature Study home assignments include some light outside reading and one or two nature walks and studies each week.
 A book list will be provided for all books needed for home assignments.

 Prerequisites: Pre-Algebra